cynici/sonarqube-in-docker/README.md

 # Run Sonarqube with Docker

-This repo spins up the community edition of this static code analysis tool quickly and painlessly.
-It can process different languages based on the *extensions* you install,
+This repo spins up Sonarqube server, a static code analysis tool, quickly and painlessly.
+The server can process multiple languages based on the *extensions* you install,
 <https://www.sonarqube.org/features/multi-languages/>